The Best Yarns for Crochet Beginners (And The Worst Ones!)

 Yarn is a crocheter’s best friend.
-Choosing, collecting, and storing yarn is basically a hobby within itself.
-In this guide, you’ll learn the best yarns for crochet beginners, which yarns to avoid, and some important characteristics of yarn to make crocheting even more fun.
+Choosing it, collecting it, and storing it can quickly become a hobby all on its own.
+In this guide, I’ll show you the best yarns for beginners, which ones to skip, and a few key tips to make your first crochet projects way more fun.

 This post contains affiliate links that support the content on TLYCBlog.com.
 All opinions are my own.
 Find my Privacy & Disclosures Policy here.